The Aethyrian Dragon

 Most common are lava, a cross of Ignia and Natura (aligned to Natura); plasma, a cross of Ignia and Voltia (aligned to Voltia); fog, a cross of Aeria and Aquaria (aligned to Aquaria); and steam, a cross of Voltia and Aquaria (aligned to Aquaria), all of Aether-aligned mixes.

-Though pure white dragons have been known to have hatched within the last thousand years that are not part of the Oathkeepers, this remains the most populous House and their lineage is considered 'divine'.
+Though pure white dragons have been known to have hatched within the last thousand years that are not part of the Oathkeepers and are reasonably common for Luxians, this remains the most populous House and their lineage is considered 'divine'.
 Dragons that display pure white scales will be celebrated as god-touched, and those not a part of the Oathkeepers may be mistaken for them.
 This does not apply to white elements, or those dragons who's scales are overtaken by pure Aether.

 Diet This is what this species, and any variants, may eat at any given time.